alexnask/gooc-gen/README.md

 Usage
 -----

-Use the --help option to get a list of options you need to run gooc-gen
+Use the -help option to get a list of options you need to run gooc-gen

 Notes
 -----